-It’s a shame when you get lost in a project, or go out on a tour, or get stuck in a demanding relationship, and find out that all of your old contacts have dried up.
+It’s a shame when you lose touch with people, and find out that all of your old contacts have dried up.

-You go to call a booking agent you used to see weekly, and she says, “I’m sorry - I don’t really remember you.
-You’re going to have to remind me...”
+You call a booking agent you used to see weekly, and she says, “I’m sorry - I don’t really remember you.
+You’re going to have to remind me.”

 There are a few people in my life that would have disappeared long ago if they hadn’t been so persistent in calling me every month, or insisting on a face-to-face a couple times a year.

 Go through your database, and call those people just to say, “Hi.”
-Or - even better - know their interests and life (from memory or perhaps from your notes) - and call them with some news that’s of interest to them, even if it’s of no other interest to you.
+Even better, remember their interests and call them with some news that’s of interest to them, even if it’s of no other interest to you.